JamesDelAguila-CMS/opioid_time_series_analysis/README.md

 Each of these steps is described in more detail below.

-#### Timer-series panel format
+#### Time-series panel format
 Most time-series algorithms require specific table formats.
 Panel data consists of a table with 1 row per beneficiary and 1 column for each variable which themselves consist arrays with each element corresponding to a value during a particular time period (in our case, daily).
 This project includes a custom set of functions to build the panel format from line-level claims data.

 #### TSFRESH encoding

 TSFRESH is a python package that automatically calculates a large number of time series characteristics, the so called features.
+TSFRESH transformations are contained in the baseline models folder.
 See https://tsfresh.readthedocs.io/en/latest/ for full documentation

 #### One-hot encoding

-The first cells run (import) the one_hot_encoder notebook to use a consistent one-hot encoding method and ordering of fields.
+In the data/one_hot_encoder notebook, the first cells run (import) the one_hot_encoder notebook to use a consistent one-hot encoding method and ordering of fields.
 The details of that encoder are described with it.
 In this notebook we use a modified version of the `CMSPyTorchDataset` class used by the experimental model;